 How do I know if my child has baby bottle syndrome?

-Your child’s pediatrician should be looking for early signs and we recommend that your child should have their 1st visit at the dentist when they turn 3 years old.
+Your child’s pediatrician should be looking for early signs and we recommend that your child should have their 1st visit to the dentist when they turn 3 years old.
 At 3 they usually have all of their deciduous (baby) teeth, 20, and it is a good time to get them in the habit of visiting the dentist at least every 6 months.

 How to prevent BBS